 Information at Your Fingertips

+At the center of this will be the idea of digital convergence.
+That is, taking all the information — books, catalogs, shopping approaches, professional advice, art, movies — and taking those things in their digital form, ones and zeroes, and being able to provide them on demand on a device looking like a TV, a small device you carry around, or what the PC will evolve into.

+—Bill Gates, "Information At Your Fingertips 2005" (Keynote Speech for Fall COMDEX 1995)

-Microsoft founder Bill Gates is famous for many things, including being the world's richest person (until recently, anyway) and being the world's unofficial Alpha Geek.
+Microsoft founder Bill Gates is famous for many things, including being the world's richest man (until recently, anyway) and being the world's unofficial Alpha Geek.
 However, in tech circles he's also known for his longstanding vision of Information At Your Fingers.
 It's the simple yet transforming idea that, as Gates himself once put it, "Any piece of information you want should be available to you."
 The idea wasn't new (as far back as the 1970s, the motto of the Information Industry Association was "Putting Information at Your Fingertips"), but Gates championed it as early as 1989, and was in a position to do something about it.
 It remained his overriding goal for the next two decades.

-In fact, you could argue that IAYF (as the cooler geeks now call it) has been the goal for the entire tech sector for the past 20 years, particularly since this whole Internet thing broke out of its academic cloister and started cavorting in the mainstream.
-And a funny thing happened between then and now: quietly and without much fuss or fanfare, this seemingly futuristic goal is now pretty much a reality.
+In fact, you could argue that IAYF (as the cooler geeks now call it) has been the goal for the entire tech sector for the past 40 years, particularly since this whole Internet thing broke out of its academic cloister and started cavorting in the mainstream.
+And a funny thing happened between then and now: quietly and without much fuss or fanfare, this seemingly futuristic goal is now a reality.
 Wondering if that restaurant you see out your car window is any good?
 Ask your car's GPS system.
 Somebody at dinner claims that Dustin Hoffman was in Star Wars?
 Whip out your iPhone and look it up in the Internet Movie Database — that information is iPhoneable.

 Information At Your Fingertips went from pie-in-the-sky to data-in-your-smartphone seemingly overnight, and we're just starting to realize how much findability (also called googleability) the world's data has.
 In fact, it's turning into what technologist John Seely Brown calls calm technology, remaining in the background until needed, thus letting you to interact with it in a calm, engaged manner.
 IAYF will lead to an age of ambient findability, the ability to find anyone or anything from anywhere at anytime.